stephencweiss/stephencharlesweiss.com/content/blog/2019-06-21/using-pick-extract-buried-details.md

 })
 ```

-While this works, it’s a bit cumbersome.
+While this works, it's a bit cumbersome.

 Lodash offers a method in `pick` to do this with relative ease.
-We still need the map (since we’re picking from the objects elements of the array, not the array itself.
+We still need the map (since we're picking from the objects elements of the array, not the array itself.

-Pick, however, has a very declarative API indicating exactly what you’re trying to do - whereas with the example above, you need to read the code to see what’s happening.
+Pick, however, has a very declarative API indicating exactly what you're trying to do - whereas with the example above, you need to read the code to see what's happening.

 ```javascript
 const myArrOfObj = [{id:"abc123", keyProp: "yippee", ...}, ... ]
 const picked = myArrOfObj.map(val => _.pick(val, ["id", "val"]))
 ```

 Two comparable ways to do the same thing.
 The benefit of the Lodash method in this case is that it makes it clear what is being accomplished.
-Reaching for a library is not always helpful - particularly if there’s a native way to achieve the same objective (as I did here), however, I gladly do it when it means that the program is more readable / declarative.
+Reaching for a library is not always helpful - particularly if there's a native way to achieve the same objective (as I did here), however, I gladly do it when it means that the program is more readable / declarative.

 Note: Thank you Kyle Simpson for giving me the language to speak about this (imperative vs declarative code).